-- 21. Project stakeholders are defined as individuals, groups or other entities who are interested in the Project at different levels.
+- 26. Project stakeholders are defined as individuals, groups or other entities who are interested in the Project at different levels.
 Engagements with the project affected communities will be conducted upon project effectiveness and will be sustained throughout project implementation and closure.
 For effective engagement, project stakeholders are categorized into three main groups, as described below. - a) Affected Parties: persons, groups and other entities within the Project Area of Influence (PAI) that are impacted or likely to be impacted directly or indirectly, positively or adversely, by the project.
 Such stakeholders are directly influenced (actually or potentially) by the project and/or have been identified as most susceptible to change associated with the project, and who need to be closely engaged in identifying impacts and their significance, as well as in decision-making on mitigation and management measures.
-This category of stakeholders may include community members living within the project planned areas of intervention, government officials, business entities and individual entrepreneurs in the project area.
-For this project, the direct beneficiaries are small farmers, agro-pastoralists and nomadic pastoralists, the MoAI and MoLFR staff and other government agencies and departments' staff that will be involved in service provision at the federal and FMS level and other actors engaged in the livestock value chain from production, marketing and processing of livestock products and services. - b) Other Interested Parties (OIP): constitute individuals/groups/entities whose interests may be affected by the project and who have the potential to influence project outcomes.
+For this project, the direct beneficiaries are small farmers, agro-pastoralists and nomadic pastoralists, the MoAI and MoLF and other government agencies and departments' staff that will be involved in service provision at the federal and FMS level and other actors engaged in the livestock value chain from production, marketing and processing of livestock products and services. - b) Other Interested Parties (OIP): constitute individuals/groups/entities whose interests may be affected by the project and who have the potential to influence project outcomes.
 OIP may not experience direct impacts from the Project but they may consider or perceive their interests as being affected by the project and/or who could affect the project and the process of its implementation in some way.
 Such stakeholders include CSOs and NGOs who may become project partners.
-Others include business owners and providers of services, goods and materials within the project area who may be considered for the role of project's suppliers; mass media and associated interest groups, including local, regional and national print and broadcasting media, digital/web-based entities, and their associations, among others.
+Others include business owners and service providers including providers of services, goods and materials within the project area who may be considered for the role of project's suppliers; mass media and associated interest groups, including local, regional and national print and broadcasting media, digital/web-based entities, and their associations, among others.
 The partners whose interests may be affected include CSOs and partners engaged in the agricultural sector in the country, development partners supporting the agricultural sector, business companies and entities that may be involved in the provision of services and the media and interest groups. - c) Marginalised and Vulnerable Groups: persons who may be disproportionately impacted or further disadvantaged by the project as compared with any other groups due to their vulnerability and that may require special efforts to ensure their equal representation in the project consultation and decision-making processes.
 The vulnerable groups identified for this project include the pastoralists, persons with disabilities, IDPs, returnees, minority groups, etc.